How to Become a Zoologist

 The short answer is yes.
 But, what does a zoologist study?
-Aspiring zoologists will likely need to enroll in an undergraduate degree program such as Conservation Biology, Wildlife Biology or Ecology.
+Aspiring zoologists will likely need to enroll in an undergraduate degree program such as Wildlife Conservation, Wildlife and Fisheries Biology, or Captive Wildlife Care.
 There are degree programs specific to zoology, too, which may be the most relevant training for a career in zoology.
 High-level scientific investigation usually requires a master’s degree, and a Ph.D. is almost always essential for university or independent research positions.

 What subjects do you need to be a zoologist?